openconfig/grpctunnel/doc/grpctunnel_design.md

 The `close` field is used by the tunnel endpoints to know when forwarding has finished - usually signalled by the TCP connection reaching EOF or going idle.
-Once this boolean is set, the client and server will clean up the associated tunnel connections.
+Once this boolean is set, the tunnel client and tunnel server will clean up the associated tunnel connections.

 ### RegisterOp Message Fields